Jan2309jr/Greenhouse-Gas-Emission-Prediction/README.md

 A reliable and interpretable regression model capable of estimating GHG emission factors for commodities across industries with high accuracy and generalizability.

 ---

-## 📬 Contact

-For questions, contributions, or collaborations, feel free to reach out!

----